Risks From Asbestos Removal

-Asbestos is one of the most noxious legacies of the twentieth century.
-Despite the fact that it was officially delegalized by a 1999 ban, there are still thousands of properties across the UK where it is utilized.
-Unfortunately, it is highly probable that the problem is going to become more and more pressing as years go by because of this material’s deterioration.
+Asbestos is one of the worst legacies of the twentieth century.
+Despite the fact that it was officially banned in 1999, there are still thousands of properties across the UK where it is utilized.
+Unfortunately, it is highly probable that the problem is going to become more and more pressing as years go by, due to deterioration of this material.
 Any attempts at conducting redecorations or demolitions of places containing asbestos can lead to grave health risks such as lung cancer, mesothelioma or asthma.
 Worse still, there are no exceptions as to who could be affected by asbestos exposure – both children and seniors can develop serious symptoms related to this material and potentially shorten their lifespan.
 This is why people should be constantly made aware of the gravity of the situation with asbestos exposure and how dangerous it can be.

 My workplace contains asbestos – should I be concerned?

 Being exposed to asbestos is certainly one of the biggest health and safety misconducts that employers should avoid at all costs.
-Having said that, it is obviously easier said than done, especially that sometimes asbestos can reside in very insidious places such as piping or roofing where it is not seen at first sight.
-Even if it was, though, some kinds of this material are difficult to classify at first and need to be properly investigated and analysed by professionals to be deemed as safe or requiring removal.
+Having said that, it is obviously easier said than done, especially as asbestos can sometimes reside in very innocuous places such as piping or roofs where it is not seen at first glance.
+Even if it was, though, some kinds of asbestos are difficult to classify at first and need to be properly investigated and analysed by professionals to be deemed safe or requiring removal.
 The bottom line is that no person without proper expertise, equipment and experience should attempt to remove it.
 If cases such as these happen, one is highly encouraged to discuss and report the concerns to the health and safety representative in order to organise an inspection.
 However, the case may well be that the material is well-preserved and does not pose a high enough threat to warrant immediate action.
 Moreover, one has to be aware of the fact that when asbestos is disturbed, it removes the noxious fibres which can end up depositing in the respiratory tract and significantly shorten life expectancy.
 What is even more treacherous about the material is the fact that the symptoms connected with diseases such as mesothelioma or asbestosis can only come to light after 20 to 30 years.

 What is asbestos risk register all about?

 The asbestos risk register could be described as an analysis of the material that resides in your dwelling.
 It is conducted in order to establish the condition of any potential present asbestos and judge whether there is a need to undertake immediate measures to dispose of it or not.
 It is also important for such a report to be updated on a regular basis so that any possible deteriorations of the material are accounted for.
 That very document does not have to be issued on paper, there are multiple templates that will help you get all the necessary information up to date.
 This is of crucial importance, especially considering the fact that asbestos removal is often conducted based on the information included in that report.
-Needless to say that the government legislations did not do much to get rid of the existing traces of asbestos and people all over the work have been left alone with that pressing issue.
-However, we also advise that dwellings that were erected before 1999 should definitely have similar surveys done in order to ascertain that no asbestos remnants reside there and the very building is safe to use.
+Needless to say, government legislations did not do much to get rid of the existing traces of asbestos and people everywhere have been left with that pressing issue.
+However, we also advise that dwellings built before 1999 should definitely have similar surveys done in order to ascertain that no asbestos remnants are left there and the building is safe.
 Not abiding by that rule may result in subsequent higher cost of removal which will also have to be preceded by a thorough, rather time-consuming survey.
-Moreover, the components have to be evidenced and properly described which, in turn, ensures more safety in the workplace or a dwelling.
+Moreover, the components have to be evidenced and properly described which, in turn, ensures more safety in the workplace or dwelling.

 What are the health risks from asbestos?